Honolulu Paternity Lawyer

 - The courts grant the father custody rights because the father and child have developed a close relationship

-Don't go without a competent family lawyer during your divorce.
+Learn more about your rights as a father and Hawaii custody laws.
 Call us today at (808) 201-3898 for help with all paternity matters!